learnk8s/authentication/README.md

 ## Contents

 - [`authn.go`](authn.go): webhook token authentication service
-- [`infra.sh`](infra.sh): helper script for automating the creation and deletion of the GCP infrastructure
+- [`infra.sh`](infra.sh): automation script for the creation and deletion of the GCP infrastructure for the LDAP directory, authentication service, and Kubernetes cluster

 ## Overview